ilya-t/android_DebugKeyboard/README.md

 Key features:
 * size configuration to check how your UI adjusts to different keyboards.
-* transparentcy to see how your UI acts under opened keyboard
+* transparency to see how your UI acts under opened keyboard

 <img src="pics/google-play-badge.png" width="323" height="125">